Volumetric vs. standard volumetric vs. true mass

 Who needs true mass flow measurements?

-In bioreactors like the one pictured at the top, systems engineers may be interested in measuring out-gas mass (for example, a fuel gas like methane) from the biomass.
+In bioreactors, systems engineers may be interested in measuring out-gas mass (for example, a fuel gas like methane) from the biomass.
 Metering this in kilograms can be more useful than liters.
 Conversely, regulating reactions in a chamber may be best measured in mass terms, for calculating consumption rates and predicting production output.
 Hypothetically, “I’ve got 4 kg of biomass, and it will require 2 kg of CO2 in the nutrient mix to keep it productive over the next 24 hours.”

 In pharmaceuticals, gases and fluids are used in many reactions.
 A common process is hydrogenation, especially to provide coatings.
 Knowing the intended thickness, density, mass and area of coverage, one can calculate the required mass that would be added, and therefore using true mass dispensing of reactive gases into the process would be easier to calculate than converting standard volume into mass.

 While some users will benefit from true mass units, others will find an advantage in the volumetric, standard volume or pressure control capabilities that are already built into our instrument’s smart sensing.
 Nearly any flow system can benefit from the fact that the change between units is easy—a few clicks through the display menus, or a few instructions through the serial connection.
 This capability allows for easy repurposing of the flow instrument, or realigning units to correlate better with other calculations.